Dennis Bergkamp: Arsenal: 1995–2006

 Bergkamp was instrumental the following season in helping Arsenal complete a domestic league and cup double.
 He became the club's top scorer with 22 goals and recorded a strike rate of 0.57.
 Arsenal's achievement was all the more astonishing given the team, written off by many in December 1997, had made ground on reigning Premier League champions Manchester United.
 Early in the season away to Leicester City at Filbert Street on 23 August 1997, Bergkamp scored his first hat-trick for the club.
 The third goal, which he regarded as his favourite for Arsenal, required just one touch to control the ball in the penalty box, another to flick it past his marker Matt Elliott before juggling it with his feet and shooting past goalkeeper Kasey Keller.
-After the match, Leicester manager Martin O'Neill was gracious enough to admit Bergkamp's was "the best hat-trick I've ever seen".
+After the match, Leicester manager Martin O'Neill stated that Bergkamp's was "the best hat-trick I've ever seen".
 In an FA Cup quarter-final replay against West Ham United on 17 March 1998, Bergkamp was sent off for elbowing midfielder Steve Lomas and missed three matches due to suspension.
 He played no further part in Arsenal's season after overstretching his hamstring against Derby County on 29 April 1998, missing the 1998 FA Cup final.
 Bergkamp was consoled with the PFA Players' Player of the Year award, becoming only the third non-British player to be recognised by his fellow professionals as the outstanding performer in English football.

 After an effective 1998 World Cup campaign with the national team, Bergkamp had another productive season in 1998–99.
 Although Arsenal failed to retain the Premier League after losing the title on the final day of the season to Manchester United, Bergkamp was the club's second-top scorer in all competitions, with 16 goals, and finished the season as the top assist provider in the Premier League, alongside Jimmy Floyd Hasselbaink, with 13 assists.
 Arsenal were also defeated in a FA Cup semi-final replay against Manchester United in April 1999.
 With the score 1–1 heading into injury time, Arsenal were awarded a penalty after midfielder Ray Parlour was brought down by Phil Neville inside the 18-yard box.
 Bergkamp took the penalty shot but it was saved by goalkeeper Peter Schmeichel.
 In the second half of extra time, Ryan Giggs scored the winner, a goal regarded by many as the greatest in the competition's history.
 After this miss, Bergkamp did not take another penalty for the remainder of his career.